AmreshSinha/Spotify-Cards-API/README.md

 ## Support

-To log any issue or help in any issue, check out [Issues Section](https://github.com/AmreshSinha/Spotify-Cards-API/issues).
+To log any issue or help with any issue, check out [Issues Section](https://github.com/AmreshSinha/Spotify-Cards-API/issues).

 ## Release Versions